RespiradorHacker/OpenLung/README.md

 Unlike the Rice teams version it should not have the "adult, child, fast slow, etc" settings.
 As physicians we need very accurate control of these settings." -Jeff Ebin)
 (Jeff- the Ambu Bags all have a sensor port for monitoring airway pressure.
 Either an analog gauge can be used or an electronic sensor installed.
 Does this produce the desired data?)

+Suitable flow sensors: Sensirion SFM3000 200C, or the TSI 840523 - both are digital, and have simply o-ring coupled ports.

 Here are links to information found: